Geraldine Platten with one of her paintings in the background

 Influenced by artists such as Van Gogh, Matisse, Monet, and Klimt, I combine elements of realism and abstraction to build images that hold both visual richness and meaning.

-My process is slow and attentive, allowing each work to develop intuitively.
+My process is slow and attentive.
+I allow each work to develop intuitively.

 Current work